 Project OTTER (‘Orbital Technologies and Tools for Extravehicular Research’) is the orbital citizen-science affiliate of the International Institute of Astronautical Sciences.
-OTTER provides a practical education for the professional interested in Extravehicular Activity (EVA) Space Suit Operations and cubesat design, test, and validation.
-Learn about Martian and Lunar geology, space medicine, saturation diving, life support systems, and spaceflight physiology while testing Final Frontier Design EVA space suits in analog terrestrial, microgravity, and underwater environments!
-Learn about spacecraft systems, orbital mechanics and operations, and cubesat design and testing.
+OTTER provides a practical education for the professional interested in Extravehicular Activity (EVA) Space Suit Operations and space flight operations.
+OTTER prepares students for research involving Martian and Lunar geology, space medicine, saturation diving, life support systems, and spaceflight physiology while testing Final Frontier Design EVA space suits in analog terrestrial, microgravity, and underwater environments.
+OTTER students also study spacecraft systems, orbital mechanics and operations, and flight test engineering.

 All PoSSUM Scientist-Astronaut Candidates and Advanced PoSSUM Academy graduates are eligible to enroll in Project OTTER Extravehicular Activity and Spacecraft Technologies research and education programs.
-Extravehicular Operations courses lead to qualification to conduct underwater testing of EVA space suits and include EVA 101: Life Support Systems, EVA 102: Operational Space Medicine, EVA 103: Planetary Field Geology and EVA Tool Development, and EVA 104: Introduction to EVA Suit Operations.
-Spacecraft Technologies courses include SAT 101: Spacecraft Systems Engineering, SAT 102: Astrodynamics and Orbital Operations, SAT 103: Cubesat Design, and SAT 104: Cubesat Test and Validation.
+Extravehicular Operations courses lead to qualification to conduct underwater testing of EVA space suits and include EVA 101: Life Support Systems, EVA 102: Operational Space Medicine, EVA 103: Planetary Field Geology and EVA Tool Development, and EVA 104: EVA Space Suit Evaluation.

 EVA 101 will familiarize the student with the essential features of life support systems required for various types of space missions and will cover the requirements and design considerations for life support systems in space.
 Included are an introduction to basic human physiology, a description of the space environment, a survey of historical life support systems, and a presentation of spacecraft limitations and requirements and EVA space suit operations.

 EVA 102 course participants will learn about space medicine, wilderness medicine, human performance, leadership and psychological resilience.
 The course will dedicate a special focus to extreme environment and wilderness medicine, and how the spaceflight environments may inform triage and first aid scenarios.
 The on-site portion of this class will focus on wilderness medicine in extreme environments, culminating with triage instruction with scenarios and skills pertaining to wilderness medicine and employing remote techniques such as those that would be used on Mars.